 One of the first risks of resisting an officer is the degree of force an officer will resort to complete the arrest.
 It is very common for officers to use strikes, tasers, pepper spray, or even vicious dogs to place someone under arrest who resists or flees.
 Other officers who are present may also hastily contribute to your injuries.

 A Houston criminal defense lawyer is vital in a Resisting Arrest charge.
 Officers will write up their best police stories to cover up excessive force or other mistakes they may have made in the arrest situation.
 Only the best lawyers will be able to have a chance to find the subtle details that may help in your defense.

 Don’t risk your future to some divorce lawyer who takes criminal cases on the side.
-The Law Office of Jim Medley may be able to provide a creative and effective defense that leads to a positive case outcome.
-Contact the Law Office of Jim Medley today to learn more about how this Houston criminal attorney can help you proceed with your best defense!
+Jim Medley may be able to provide a creative and effective defense that leads to a positive case outcome.
+Contact Jim Medley today to learn more about how this Houston criminal attorney can help you proceed with your best defense!